tomhopper/randr/README.md

 ```

 ```
 [1] "Planned duration for a: 14 days."
 "Planned duration for b: 27 days."
-"Planned duration for c: 5 days."
+[3] "Planned duration for c: 5 days."
+"Planned duration for d: 17 days."
-[4] "Planned duration for d: 17 days."
-"Planned duration for e: 62 days."
+[5] "Planned duration for total: 62 days."
-[1] "Buffer length: 13 days"
+[1] "Buffer length: 14 days"
-[1] "Delivery date: 2015-10-19"
+[1] "Delivery date: 2015-10-20, 75 days from now."
 ```
 ![plot of durations](figs/duration-plot.png)